Safety & medication

 ~9 min read Last updated:

 Short answer: it's not advised.
-SSRIs and SNRIs occupy the 5-HT2A receptors that psilocybin needs.
+SSRIs and SNRIs occupy the 5-HT2A receptors psilocybin needs.
 The psychedelic effect gets blunted or unpredictable.
-The risk of serotonin syndrome from truffles plus an SSRI is extremely rare in published studies, real at high doses, with polypharmacy, or in combination with MAOIs.
-MAOIs and lithium sit in a different, more dangerous category.
+The risk of serotonin syndrome from truffles plus an SSRI alone is extremely rare in published studies — it becomes real at high doses, with polypharmacy, or once an SSRI/SNRI gets layered on top of an MAOI.
+MAOIs and lithium sit in a different category, for different reasons: with MAOIs the primary concern is unpredictable potentiation (a stronger, longer effect because psilocin is broken down more slowly), with lithium the concern is seizure risk.
 Never stop your medication on your own.
 Call 112 for serious symptoms.

 A question I get a lot: can you take truffles if you're on antidepressants?